MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-create-narrative.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

-Before your business can start using Copilot capabilities in Power BI, you need to enable Copilot in Microsoft Fabric.
+Before your business can start using Copilot capabilities in Power BI, your administrator needs to [enable Copilot in Microsoft Fabric](/fabric/get-started/copilot-fabric-overview#enable-copilot).

 [!INCLUDE [copilot-notes](../includes/copilot-notes.md)]